Photo by David Valdez

-He has held both elected and appointed offices at all four levels of government – local, state, national, and international – with work in journalism, academia, and business as well.
+Chase Untermeyer has held positions at all four levels of government – local, state, national, and international — over a period of more than 40 years, with work in journalism, academia, and business as well.

 Ambassador Untermeyer was born in Long Branch, New Jersey, on 7 March 1946 and came to Houston at the age of two.
 He is a product of the Spring Branch public schools and is a 1968 graduate of Harvard College with honors in government.
 While in college, he helped George H.W.
 Bush in his 1966 race for a seat in Congress from Houston and spent two summers as an intern on the Washington staff of freshman Congressman Bush.